tjdoomer/Zero_extension/README.md

 # zero-ext README

-This is the README for a VS code extension "zero-ext" used to run Local LLM's..
+This is the README for a VS code extension called "Zero" used to run Local LLM's.. for free.
 Built following fireship.io tutorial.

 ## Features